-The following lists of restricted parties must be consulted prior to any export of controlled items or information from the University or prior to the provision of services to a foreign party; this does not include participation of foreign nationals in University courses or unrestricted fundamental research activities on Grounds:
+The following lists must be consulted prior to any export of controlled items or information from the University or prior to the provision of services to a foreign party; this does not include participation of foreign nationals in University courses or unrestricted fundamental research activities on Grounds:

 - Denied Persons List - Individuals and entities that have been denied export privileges, Any dealings with a party on this list that would violate the terms of its denial order are prohibited.